#21 1590. ๐งฎ Make Sum Divisible by P Using the Smallest Subarray Removal ๐

 No need to remove anything.

 Hereโs the basic solution, which solves the problem in a straightforward but inefficient manner.
-It uses brute force to check every possible subarray and tries to remove it, checking if the sum of the remaining elements is divisible by p
+It uses brute force to check every possible subarray and tries to remove it, checking if the sum of the remaining elements is divisible by p.

 ๐ Basic Solution: Brute Force Approach

-The basic idea is to iterate over every possible subarray, remove it, and check if the remaining sum is divisible by p
+The basic idea is to iterate over every possible subarray, remove it, and check if the remaining sum is divisible by p.
+This approach works for small inputs but is inefficient for larger arrays due to its time complexity.

 ๐ Basic Python Code: